 Pregnant women who haven't had chickenpox should also avoid direct contact with anyone who has active chickenpox or shingles, as they can catch chickenpox, which can pose risks for them and their baby.
 They should talk to their doctor if they come into contact with someone who has chickenpox or shingles, as they may need treatment to prevent infection.

-Older adults (over 50) should get the shingles vaccine to reduce the risk of developing shingles and postherpetic neuralgia.
-The varicella zoster virus, which causes chickenpox and shingles, can remain dormant in the body for years and reactivate later in life, making older adults more susceptible to developing shingles.
+Older adults aged 50 and older should receive the recombinant zoster vaccine (RZV, Shingrix) to reduce the risk of developing shingles and postherpetic neuralgia.
+Guidelines (e.g., CDC and other international bodies) recommend a 2-dose series of Shingrix given 2-6 months apart.
+Adults 19 years and older who are or will be immunodeficient or immunosuppressed because of disease or therapy should also receive the vaccine.
+The varicella-zoster virus, which causes chickenpox and shingles, can remain dormant in the body for years and reactivate later in life, making older adults more susceptible to developing shingles (CDC, 2024).

 The diagnosis of shingles primarily relies on a combination of clinical examination and patient history.
 These include: